How To Deal With Employee Sickness

 - Complete Return to Work Interviews for short term sickness and long term sick.

 - For a long period of absence seek advice from Occupational Health.

-If you have something specific you want to ask then please just get in touch on 02382 025160.
+If you have something specific about employee sickness you’d like to ask me, please don’t hesitate to get in touch on 02382 025160.

 Don’t keep it a secret